sushantbhatnagar/quandoo/README.md

 **lib/pages** directory contains the page object desing pattern implementation with each page in the application defined as a separate page.

-**lib/panels** directory contains the reusable elements that can be used across different pages supporting Page-Object Design Pattern.
+**lib/panels** directory contains the reusable elements that can be used across different pages supporting page-object design pattern.

+Different environments like regression, smoke tests can be defined in **cucumber.yml** file as profiles

-# Installation Instructions
+# Run Scenarios - Instructions

 To run the scenarios included in the feature files, there are two steps